Samsung/cordova-sectv-tizen/README.md

     });
     ```

-* Add "sectv-tizen" property to "cordova-platforms" to the cordova-js project's `package.json` with path to this project as its value.
+3. Add "sectv-tizen" property to "cordova-platforms" to the cordova-js project's `package.json` with path to this project as its value.
-    ```js
+    ```JSON
     "cordova-platforms": {
       ...,
       "cordova-sectv-tizen": "../cordova-sectv-tizen"
     }
     ```

-* in the `cordova-js` directory's root:
+4. in the `cordova-js` directory's root:
     ```sh
     $ grunt compile:sectv-tizen
     ```

-* Above command will creates `cordova-js/pkg/cordova.sectv-tizen.js`.
+5. Above command will creates `cordova-js/pkg/cordova.sectv-tizen.js`.
 Let's copy the file to `www` directory which is including Tizen TV Application project template for further use.
 In the `cordova-js` directory:
     ```sh
     $ cp ./pkg/cordova.sectv-tizen.js ../cordova-sectv-tizen/www/cordova.js
     ```